benjaminhyw/rails-online-shop/README.md

   * Reduce existing item stock quantity accordingly.
   * Send user email detailing purchase.
   * Redirect user to thank you page that indicates purchase details.
-* Items out of stock will be indicated as such on item page and have their 'Add to cart' button greyed out.
+* Items out of stock will be indicated as such on item page and have their 'Add to cart' button grayed out.
 * Maintain an "order history" page for each user, where you can see previous order (date of purchase & total spent)
 * Tests